-An employee and, with the employee's written authorization, a representative(s) shall have the right to review his/her personnel files upon request, during normal business hours, with no loss of pay, provided that the time selected to do so does not significantly interfere with the University operations.
+All requests for access to an employee's personnel file must be provided in writing to human resources.
+An employee or a non-bargaining unit representative, with the employee's written authorization, a representative(s) shall have the right to review his/her personnel files.
+Upon receipt of the written request, human resources will scheduled an appointment for the employee or an authorized representative to view the personnel file during normal business hours, with no loss of pay, provided that the time selected to do so does not significantly interfere with the University operations.
 Employees shall be expected to make an appointment with the Office of Human Resources at least twenty-four (24) hours in advance, except in the case of an emergency, in order to review their personnel file.
 Employees have the right to copy any documents in their file and these shall be provided free of charge, unless there is a request for more than twenty (20) pages, in which case the employee may be required to assume a reasonable cost for copying.